It-s-Saturday/MultiDest/README.md

 # MultiDest

-With the way Google Maps is currently set up, users can input an origin, a number of "stops" and a destination.
+## With the way Google Maps is currently set up, users can input an origin, a number of "stops" and a destination.
-Our goal is to optimize travel time or distance using the "travelling salesman problem" algorithm.
+### Our goal is to optimize travel time or distance using the "travelling salesman problem" algorithm.

 ![](concept-1.png)
 ![](walkthrough.gif)

+*Not for commercial-use or redistribution yet please!